winproc/VB.NET-Platformer/README.md

 # VB.NET-Platformer
-Platformer in Visual Basic on .NET framework\
+Platformer in Visual Basic based on .NET framework\
 Note: This is no longer updated.